Business Management Guide

 • Comparing internal records to OMNI departmental ledger reports on a monthly basis to ensure that only appropriate transactions have been recorded in the ledger

-• Identifying and resolving any reconciling items on OMNI departmental ledgers as soon as possible, but no later than the end of the third succeeding month
+• Identifying and resolving any reconciling items on OMNI departmental ledgers as soon as possible, but no later than the end of the second succeeding month

 • Departmental Time and Leave Representatives are responsible for reviewing all Pay and Leave Reports for completion, mathematical accuracy and appropriate supporting documentation according to the University Payroll Schedule.